10 Oldest Radio Stations Of All Time | Radio.co

 Started As: WRR

-In 1921, a limited commercial license was granted, with randomly assigned call letters WRR - for communication with Police and Fire units as well as other amateur stations.
-Early programming was quite varied, ranging from sports, “lectures” and police bulletins.
+In 1921, a limited commercial license was granted communication with Police and Fire units as well as other amateur stations.
+It was randomnly assigned the call letters WRR.
+Its early programming was quite varied, ranging from sports, “lectures” and police bulletins.
 But in the 70s, KTCK changed to an all-news format.
-When the station was bought in the 90s, it switched to the all sports station “The Ticket" which it broadcasts as today.
+When the station was bought in the 90s, it switched to the all sports station “The Ticket" .
+It still broadcasts as "The Ticket" today.

 7) WEW